afroewis/Reggaeton/README.md

 ## Example
-Place a file called `example.mp3` into your music databse folder.
+Place a file called `example.mp3` into your music database folder.
 ```php
 // Autoload or require the client
 $client = new Client();